 - Teaching Arrangements

-Distance: One 1-hour videoconference, a teaching day and three 2-hour videoconferences spaced throughout the semester.
+Distance: A teaching day and four 2-hour videoconferences spaced throughout the semester.

 - Graduate Attributes Emphasised

 When you successfully complete the paper at the 400-level you will be able to:

 - Demonstrate understanding of key themes of Pauline theology